 - Knowing the date and time of all prenatal visits at the first visit.

 - A chance to take an active role in your prenatal care.

 - One-stop-shopping; all of your prenatal care in one space.

 Centering Parenting is the next step after a woman has completed a Centering Pregnancy group.
+Moms can also join Centering Parenting even if they have not participated in one of our Centering Pregnancy groups.
 Like Centering Pregnancy, Centering Parenting takes place in a group with 6-8 mother/baby pairs.
 Moms and babies meet in a group for 8 sessions starting with the baby’s two week visit and ending with a birthday party when the babies turn one year.
 At each group, moms have the opportunity to weigh and measure their babies, take their own vitals, meet one on one with their baby’s provider, and spend time discussing parenting concerns in a group.
 Centering Parenting is a well child visit, mom check up, and parenting education all in one appointment!